 Iron is great for your chicken’s blood vessels and nerves.
-It also helps the absorption of other nutrients to the blood such as iron that will help to strengthen the immune system.
+It also helps the absorption of other nutrients, strengthening the immune system.

 Vitamin B6 is important for the development of blood and nerves.
 As Vitamin B6 is mostly used in the central nervous system, it’s important to always provide it so that the overall function of the body is not compromised.
-Lacking Vitamin B6 in the diet can cause a slew of problems with metabolism and mobility.
+Lacking Vitamin B6 in the diet can cause a slew of neurological problems.

 Magnesium is great for the formation of bones and enzymatic processes.
 It’s very important for the absorption of carbohydrates and other nutrients.

-Fiber is not just great for humans, they also help chickens in a lot of ways.
+Fiber is not just great for humans, it also helps chickens in a lot of ways.
 Fiber is a key nutrient for proper metabolism and absorption of nutrients.
-Ensuring your chickens, proper nutrient absorption is one of the prime factors for a healthy flock.
+Ensuring your chickens’ proper nutrient absorption is one of the prime factors for a healthy flock.

 Vitamin K is a vitamin that helps with the blood clotting process, regulating levels of calcium and bone formation.
 When your chickens lack this vitamin, they can develop an intestinal disease called coccidiosis.
 Although coccidiosis can be treated, it can still cause death to your flock.

 If you want to know more about the nutritional value, you can refer to the table below.